strohs/aws-cda-notes/study-notes-JUNE2018.md

 updates and synchronize user data across multiple devices
 * SNS is used to send a silent push notification to all the devices associated with a given user identity whenever data stored in the cloud changes

+#### Cognito Streams
+* gives developers control and insight into their data stored in Amazon Cognito
+* Cogntio can push data to a Kinesis stream in real-time
+* all of your sync data can be moved Kineses, which can then be streamed to a data-wharehouse tool, like Redshift

+#### Cognito Events
+* enable you to execute Lambda functions in response to important events within Cognito (called a Sync Trigger)

 ## Advanced IAM Exam Tips
 * federation allows users to authenticate with a Web Identity Provider (Google,Facebook,Amazon...)